pyvisa/pyvisa/docs/resources.rst

    my_device.timeout = 25000

 Here, `my_device` may be a device, an interface or whatever, and its timeout is set to 25 seconds.
-Floating-point values are allowed.
-If you set  it to zero, all operations must succeed instantaneously.
-You must not set it  to `None`.
-Instead, if you want to remove the timeout, just say
+To set an infinite timeout, set it to None or:

 .. code-block:: python